sirji-ai/sirji/tools/README.md

 ## Running Tests and Coverage Analysis

-Follow the above mentioned steps for "contributors", before running the test cases.
+Follow the above-mentioned steps for "contributors", before running the test cases.

 ```zsh
 # Install testing dependencies